benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Nearly 7000 library type definition files are in the repo
   * `React`, `lodash`, `node`, etc
 - The drawback is that you have to know quite a bit of TypeScript to generate these files manually
-- And as your library updates, you'll have to keep the types in sync
-- This can be a lot of work, so my suggestion is...
+- Therefore, my suggestion is...

 /////